 What is Respirator Fit Testing and Why is Fit Testing Important?

-A respirator fit test is conducted to validate the efficacy of a respirator or to determine the appropriate respirator for an employee’s protection on a work site or during a particular work activity.
-The testing determines whether the respirator provides an adequate seal on the wearer’s face and the amount of a potential contaminant leakage into the facepiece through the face seal.
-A successful fit test qualifies an employee to use a specific brand/make/model and size of respirator that he or she wore during the test.
-Respirator sizing is not standardized across models or brands, and a medium size in one model/brand may not offer the same fit as a medium size in another.
-The OSHA respirator standard prohibits tight-fitting respirators to be worn by workers with facial hair that comes between the sealing surface of the facepiece and the face of the wearer.
-Facial hair that lies along the sealing area of a respirator, such as beards, sideburns, or some mustaches, can interfere with how a respirator facepiece fits and seals for maximum protection.
+is conducted to validate the efficacy of a respirator or to determine the appropriate respirator for an employee’s protection on a work site or during a particular work activity.
+Because respirator sizing is not standardized across brands, a medium size in one model may not offer the same fit as a medium in another.
+It’s important to note that the OSHA respirator standard prohibits tight-fitting respirators from being worn by workers with facial hair that comes between the sealing surface of the facepiece and the face of the wearer, as this can interfere with the seal.

 OSHA requires respirator users to be fit tested before use of a respirator in the workplace through two types of tests: Quantitative Fit Testing (QNFT) and Qualitative Fit Testing (QLFT).